Manufacturing Process of Japanese Knife

 -

 The part called the "nakago" (tang) is heated and then inserted into the handle.
-By tapping the end of the handle with a wooden mallet, the tang is firmly secured all the way in.
-Once any distortions are corrected, ensuring the blade is perfectly straight, the Sakai forged knife is complete.
+Using a wooden mallet, the tang is firmly secured within the handle.
+After correcting any distortions and ensuring the blade is perfectly straight, the Sakai forged knife is complete.

 -

-Instead, the handle is secured by expanding the tang with heat.
-This method enhances safety and durability, as it can withstand long-term use and contact with water without loosening.
-Natural wood is typically used for the handle, ensuring stability and aesthetic appeal.
-Additionally, maintenance is straightforward; if the handle loosens, it can be easily re-secured.
-The handle’s material and shape add individuality, allowing customization based on the user’s preferences.
-This craftsmanship and aesthetic sensibility make handle fitting an essential element of Japanese blade culture.
+The tang is secured by expanding it with heat, making the handle attachment incredibly sturdy.
+This method enhances both safety and durability, allowing the knife to withstand long-term use and water contact without loosening.
+Natural wood is commonly used for the handle, ensuring stability and aesthetic appeal.
+Additionally, maintenance is straightforward: if the handle loosens, it can be easily re-secured.
+The material and shape of the handle add personality and can be customized to suit the user’s preferences.

 Craftsmanship in Knife Handles